-The great recession refers to the period of economic downturn between 2008 and 2013.
-The recession began after the 2007/08 global credit crunch and has led to a prolonged period of low growth and rising unemployment.
-In particular, the great recession highlighted problems within the Eurozone and, unlike the US, Europe has experienced a double dip recession.
+The great recession refers to the economic downturn between 2008 and 2013.
+The recession began after the 2007/08 global credit crunch and led to a prolonged period of low/negative growth and rising unemployment.
+In particular, the great recession highlighted problems within the Eurozone leading to a double dip recession and higher unemployment.

-- Credit crunch and fall in bank lending.
+- Credit crunch led to a fall in bank lending, due to shortage of liquidity.

-- Fall in confidence resulting from the financial instability.
+- Fall in consumer and business confidence resulting from the financial instability.

-- Collapse in housing markets leading to negative wealth effects.
+- Fall in house prices leading to negative wealth effects.

 - Fiscal austerity compounding the initial fall in GDP.